Antonello-Sanna/Responsive-navigation-bar/README.md

-#react-responsive-navigation
+#reactjs-navigation
 A plug and play solution for your navigation bar needs…

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_86591FB794132C7BE9E767197E3584B3C5567A5820418BAE9F8C3775ABA9569E_1525625035893_Screen+Shot+2018-05-06+at+18.42.44.png)
 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_86591FB794132C7BE9E767197E3584B3C5567A5820418BAE9F8C3775ABA9569E_1525625035903_Screen+Shot+2018-05-06+at+18.43.00.png)

-it’s fairly simple but is responsive and can have drop downs if required.
+it is fairly simple but is responsive and can have drop downs if required.
 The Component should ideally be loaded directly from the Router as shown in the example.

-INSTALLATION
+##INSTALLATION
     npm i react-responsive-navigation --save

 ##Usage Example: